technofocus-pte/amlmlopsdepth/Lab 7/Lab 7.md

     ![A screenshot of a computer Description automatically generated](./media/image25.png)

-    ![A screenshot of a computer Description automatically generated](./media/image26.png)

 ## Task 2: Set up a Prompt flow connection

 1. From the left navigation pane of the Azure Machine Learning Studio,